Singor Mobley

-Early years
+Early life

 Born and raised in Tacoma, Washington, Mobley attended Curtis Senior High School in University Place, where he was a two-way player as a running back and defensive back.
 As a junior, he rushed for 1,147 yards and 13 touchdowns.

 As a senior in the fall of 1990, he finished with 1,579 yards and 16 touchdowns, South Puget Sound League MVP-defensive back, co-MVP-running back and Class AAA All-state honors at both positions.
 He contributed to his team winning two consecutive state titles, and competed in track.

 College career

-Mobley accepted a football scholarship to Washington State University in Pullman, where he was a four-year starter at strong safety under head coach Mike Price.
+Mobley accepted a football scholarship to Washington State University in Pullman, Washington, where he was a four-year starter at strong safety under Cougars head coach Mike Price.
 He also was used as a kickoff returner in some situations.

 As a freshman in 1991, he collected 33 tackles, one interception and one forced fumble.
 As a sophomore in 1992, he had 75 tackles (fourth on the team), 3 tackles for loss, 4 passes defensed, one interception, one forced fumble and one fumble recovery.
 The Cougars won the Apple Cup in the snow in Pullman and the Copper Bowl in Tucson, Arizona.

 In 1993, he registered 63 tackles (tied for third on the team), 4 tackles for loss, 2 interceptions, 3 passes defensed, 2 sacks and 2 forced fumbles.
 As a senior in 1994, he recorded 55 tackles (sixth on the team), 1.5 tackles for loss, 5 passes defensed, one fumble recovery and one forced fumble.

 Professional career

 Edmonton Eskimos (first stint)

-Unselected in the 1995 NFL Draft, Mobley signed with the Edmonton Eskimos of the Canadian Football League.
+Unselected in the 1995 NFL draft, Mobley signed with the Edmonton Eskimos of the CFL.
 He had 58 tackles (3 for loss), 3 fumble recoveries and one sack.
 In 1996, he posted 72 tackles (3 for loss), 5 sacks, one interception and one fumble recovery.